sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-07.md

 1. In the Add New Item dialog, select Class, set the name of the file to EmailMetric.cs and select Add.

-1. Add the following code to the class EmailMetric you just created:
+1. Add the following code to the class EmailMetric you just created.

     ```csharp
     public string Email;